English Artist: James Barry

 Young, Georgian Era Lady (Likely a Bride),

-Depicted with a Sky Background and Wearing a
+Depicted with a Sky Background and

 White Dress and Lace Veil